 The new standard is effective for the Company on October 1, 2018.
 The Company does not expect to adopt IFRS prior to its mandatory effective date.
-The Company is currently evaluating the impact that IFRS 15 will have on the consolidated financial statements.
+The Company is currently evaluating the impact that IFRS 15 will have on the Interim Condensed Consolidated financial statements.